 How Long Does Instant Coffee Last After Expiration Date?

-Naturally, they all have slightly different manufacturing process, beans used, suppliers and coffee farms and co-operatives that they use.
+Naturally, they all have slightly different manufacturing processes, beans used, suppliers and coffee farms and co-operatives that they use.
 Thus, they have varying expiry dates which range from 6 months to around 2 years on average.